Find Business Schools

 Is There Job Demand for Farm Labor Contractors?

 In the United States, there were 3,000 jobs for Farm Labor Contractor in 2016.
 New jobs are being produced at a rate of 6.7% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Farm Labor Contractor by 2026.
-There will be an estimated 300 positions for Farm Labor Contractor per year.
+The BLS estimates 300 yearly job openings in this field.

 undefined